Stuart Roosa: Death

 On December 12, 1994, Roosa died at age 61 in Washington, D.C., from complications of pancreatitis.
-He was survived by his wife Joan, three sons and a daughter, and seven grandchildren.

 Roosa is buried in Arlington National Cemetery.
 His wife Joan died on October 30, 2007, in Gulfport, Mississippi.
 She was interred at Arlington with her husband.

 Organizations

 Roosa's memberships include the Society of Experimental Test Pilots, New York Safari Club, Board of Directors, People-to-People Sports Committee, Hunting Hall of Fame, Circumnavigators Club, Explorers Club, Commemorative Air Force, Shikar-Safari-Club and Gulfport Yacht Club.

 Awards and honors

 Roosa's honors include the NASA Distinguished Service Medal; the MSC Superior Achievement Award (1970); the Air Force Command Pilot Astronaut Wings; the Air Force Distinguished Service Medal; the Arnold Air Society's John F. Kennedy Award (1971); the City of New York Gold Medal (1971); the American Astronautical Society's Flight Achievement Award (1971); the Order of Tehad (1973); and the Order of the Central African Empire (1973).
 Additionally, an elementary school in Claremore, Oklahoma is named in his honor.
 He received an honorary LL.D. from University of St. Thomas, Houston in 1971.

 He was one of five Oklahoman astronauts inducted into the Oklahoma Aviation and Space Hall of Fame in 1980 and he was inducted into the International Space Hall of Fame in 1983.
 Roosa was posthumously inducted into the U.S. Astronaut Hall of Fame in 1997.